peterjobes/jekyll-now/_posts/2019-10-14-langdale-horseshoe-2019.md

 In terms of how I felt and ran, it was the worst race day I can remember.
 Attempting a long, technical, fell race while fighting the flu is a daft thing to do.
 I didn’t have the energy or focus and, with my confidence knocked by a few slips on greasy rocks, finishing was all I could manage.

-You can see why the Langdale Horsehoe is a classic race, the terrain was technical from the start and the route was breathtaking.
+It's not hard to see why the Langdale Horsehoe is a classic race, the terrain was technical from the start and the route was breathtaking.
 I finished swearing that the route wasn’t my scene and I’d not be back.
 Now, having sulked and drank lots of tea, I’m planning to train on it next spring to improve on technical terrain.
 It’s added to the list of unfinished business.

 And there was a silver lining to the day when I added the final three summits to my hill list app and saw my total of Wainwrights click over to fifty-one.
 There's plenty left to go, but fifty feels like a landmark.